GSA/challenges-and-prizes/_all-challenges/1147-next-gen-fertilizer-innovations-challenge.md

   * All prize awards are subject to EPA verification of the winners’ identity, eligibility and participation in the Challenge.
 Awards will be paid using electronic funds transfer and may be subject to federal income taxes.
 EPA will comply with the International Revenue Service (IRS) withholding and reporting requirements, where applicable.

+  **Plagiarism:**

-  **Plagiarism:** EPA has a no-tolerance policy for plagiarism.
+  EPA has a no-tolerance policy for plagiarism.
 Any applicant whose winning work is determined to be plagiarized in whole or in part will forfeit any awards.

+  **Assistance Waiver:**

-  **Assistance Waiver:** By entering this Challenge, participant agrees to assume any and all risks and waive claims against the federal government and its related entities (except in the case of willful misconduct), for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in the Challenge, whether the injury, death, damage, or loss arises through negligence or otherwise.
+  By entering this Challenge, participant agrees to assume any and all risks and waive claims against the federal government and its related entities (except in the case of willful misconduct), for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in the Challenge, whether the injury, death, damage, or loss arises through negligence or otherwise.

+  **Disclaimer:**

-  **Disclaimer:** EPA reserves the right to disqualify and or clarify any submittal.
+  EPA reserves the right to disqualify and or clarify any submittal.
 judging: >-

   After the Challenge submission deadline, a Judging Panel will evaluate the submissions and make a recommendation with regard to the winning solution(s).
 The Judging Panel may be composed of federal and/or non-federal scientists, engineers, and other technical experts, including subject matter experts from the listed collaborators for this Challenge.
 All persons or entities that submit a proposal will be notified as to the status of their submission and a high level evaluation.
 Decisions by the Seekers cannot be contested.

   **Judging Criteria**

-  The Challenge seeks to identify enhanced efficiency fertilizers (EEFs) and other innovative amendment or product-based technologies aimed at enhancing nutrient use efficiency to reduce the environmental effects from row crop agriculture while maintaining or increasing farmer productivity and profitability.
+  The Challenge seeks to identify next-gen technologies, such as enhanced efficiency fertilizers (EEFs) and other innovative amendment or product-based technologies aimed at enhancing nutrient use efficiency to reduce the environmental effects from row crop agriculture while maintaining or increasing farmer productivity and profitability.
 Potential solutions include but need not be constrained to traditional soil amendments like EEFs, and may include a range of other approaches.

   Any proposed solution must address the following **Technical Requirements** to be considered for a full award.
-Concepts that meet some but not all of the criteria will be eligible to compete for a partial award.
+Solutions that meet some but not all of the criteria may be eligible to compete for a partial award.

-  **Must have:**
+  **Solution Must Have:**

   1. Must improve environmental performance by reducing losses of N (and/or P) to the environment through any combination of reduced NH3 volatilization, N2O emission, N runoff or leaching, P runoff or P leaching, larger reductions will receive high ratings;